The Expression Above Can Also Be Written In The Form

 • Dividing fractions: invert the second fraction and multiply.

-7. Trigonometric Identities: In trigonometry, numerous identities allow us to rewrite trigonometric expressions in different forms.
+7. Trigonometric Identities: In trigonometry, numerous identities make it possible to rewrite trigonometric expressions in different forms.
 Some common identities include:

 • sin²(x) + cos²(x) = 1 (Pythagorean identity)